 Trophy fish are a true prize for all anglers in the Gunnison Valley and are typically very old (it’s not uncommon for large trout to be over 20 years old!).
 Modern day replicas can be made that last longer and look more realistic than skin mounts.
-The use of Catch – Photo –Release (CPR) will help preserve our valley’s fisheries giving all anglers the opportunity to catch trophy sized fish.
+The use of Catch – Photo –Release (CPR) will help preserve our valley’s fisheries and give all anglers the opportunity to catch trophy sized fish.

 Fishing Outfitters, Guides, & Shops

 As you plan your Gunnison Valley fishing vacation, you may want to book a professional angler who can guide you to the holes, tie the flies, and untangle the line.
-Some of our local guides can even provide you with lunch and private land access.
+Some of our local guides even provide you with lunch and private land access.